kiranhd/IMDB_data-analysis-sql-project/README.md

 );
 ```

-## Solving The 20 Business Problems Using IMDB Dataset:
+## Solving the 20 Business Problems using IMDB dataset:

 ### 1) Fetch all data from imdb table